 Grated parmesan cheese (Parmigiano Reggiano or Grana Padano) adds a nutty and savory flavor to the ricotta sauce.

-To keep the recipe dairy-free, substitute a grated dairy-free cheese for the parmesan.
+To keep the recipe dairy-free, substitute a grated non-dairy cheese for the parmesan.

 Lemon

-A touch of grated lemon zest cuts beautifully through the cheesy and creamy texture and flavors of this lemon ricotta pasta.
+A touch of grated lemon zest cuts beautifully through this lemon ricotta pasta’s cheesy and creamy texture and flavors.
+A squeeze of fresh lemon juice is optional.

-Tip: Only zest the yellow peel of the lemon, the white pith can be bitter.
+Only zest the yellow peel of the lemon; the white pith can be bitter.

 Olive oil

-We recommend a good quality extra virgin olive oil with its fruity and nutty flavor.
+We recommend high-quality extra virgin olive oil with a fruity and nutty flavor.

 Nutmeg